-- withdrawal of clinical trial participants; - termination of clinical trial sites or entire trial programs; - · decreased demand for our product candidates; - impairment of our business reputation; - costs of related litigation; - substantial monetary awards to patients or other claimants;
+- · withdrawal of clinical trial participants; - termination of clinical trial sites or entire trial programs;

-- loss of revenues; and - the inability to commercialize our product candidates.
+- · decreased demand for our product candidates; - · impairment of our business reputation; - · costs of related litigation; - substantial monetary awards to patients or other claimants; - loss of revenues; and - the inability to commercialize our product candidates.

-We have obtained limited product liability insurance coverage for our clinical trials with a \$15.0 million annual aggregate coverage limit and additional amounts in selected foreign countries where we are conducting clinical trials.
+We have obtained limited product liability insurance coverage for our clinical trials with a \$15.0 million annual aggregate coverage limit.
 However, our insurance coverage may not reimburse us or may not be sufficient to reimburse us for any expenses or losses we may suffer.
 Moreover, insurance coverage is becoming increasingly expensive, and, in the future, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses due to liability.
 We intend to expand our insurance coverage to include the sale of commercial products if we obtain marketing approval for our product candidates in development, but we may be unable to obtain commercially reasonable product liability insurance for any products approved for marketing.
 On occasion, large judgments have been awarded in class action lawsuits based on drugs that had unanticipated side effects.
 A successful product liability claim or series of claims brought against us could cause our stock price to fall and, if judgments exceed our insurance coverage, could decrease our cash and adversely affect our business.